IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

  * SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.

-# Algorithm changes {#algorithm-changes}

-The algorithm has changed quite considerably since {{RFC8298}}.
-The main changes are:

-* L4S support added.
-The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with peridic sources such as video.

-* The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.

-* The fast increase mode is removed.
-The reference window additive increase is replaced with an adaptive multiplicative increase to enhance convergence speed.

-* The algorithm is more rate based than self-clocked.
-The calculated reference window is used mainly to calculate proper media bitrates.
-Bytes in flight is however allowed to exceeed the reference window.

-* The media bitrate calculation is dramatically changed and simplified.
-In practive it is manifested with a relatively simple relation between the reference window and RTT.

-* Additional compensation is added to make SCReAMv2 handle cases such as large changing frame sizes.

-Algorithm changes since the last draft version -01 are:

- * Slow down reference window growth when close the last know max is disabled when L4S active.
-This makes SCReAM adhere more closely to 2 marked packets per RTT at steady state.

- * Reference window decrease and increase reduced by up to 50% when ref_wnd/mss is small.
-This reduces rate oscillations.

- * Target bitrate down adjustment when ref_wnd/mss is small is modified to only help to avoid that the data unit queue grows excessively in certain low bitrate cases.

- * Timing set to multiples of RTTs instead of seconds.

 # IANA Considerations {#iana}